 Preventing Allergic Reactions to Bee Stings

 It’s not always going to be possible, but prevention is better than cure.
-This could be as simple as posing as little threat to bees (by treading carefully, wearing white clothing, or staying very still if they’re near); or it can be through therapy.
+This could be as simple as posing as little threat to bees as possible (by treading carefully, wearing white clothing, or staying very still if they’re near); or it can be through therapy.

-Allergy shots are a form of immunotherapy, which works very much like a flu vaccine would.
+Allergy shots are a form of immunotherapy, which works very much as a flu vaccine would.
 A professional will expose you to small amounts of venom, to force your body to build up a resistance to it.

 Another precaution you can take is to carry an epinephrine autoinjector with you at all times.
 This should be standard if you’re aware of an allergy.
 These lifesavers are used to halt severe allergic reactions and serve as a quick shot of medication in a dire situation.

 You get autoinjectors for all sorts of allergies, and you can even acquire an antivenom autoinjector.
 There are also various other treatments you can put on a bee sting (after consulting a doctor first).

 Bee stings should be treated with a sense of urgency.
 Many beekeepers are unwilling to admit that bees (or at least their stings) can be deadly.
 This is a dangerous attitude to have, as there are many people with severe allergies to bee venom.

 Whether or not you’re aware of a bee venom allergy, you could still develop one.
 The smartest thing to do is to recognize the symptoms of an allergic reaction and to learn how to deal with them accordingly.